baabale/fraud-detection-ml/README.md

 The system achieves high accuracy in fraud detection through a combination of supervised and unsupervised approaches:

-- Classification model: High precision and recall for known fraud patterns
+- **Classification model**: High accuracy for known fraud patterns
+  - Improved with L2 regularization (0.001) to prevent overfitting
+  - Enhanced with cluster-based SMOTE sampling for better preservation of fraud pattern distributions
+  - Uses asymmetric focal loss with tuned parameters (gamma=4.0, alpha=0.3) for better fraud detection
+  - Includes cost-sensitive evaluation metrics to translate model performance into business value
+  - Provides financial impact visualizations to find cost-optimal classification thresholds

-- Autoencoder model: Effective at detecting novel and unusual transaction patterns
+- **Autoencoder model**: Effective at detecting novel and unusual transaction patterns
+  - Improved with larger encoding dimension (24 instead of 16)
+  - Enhanced with L2 regularization for better generalization
+  - Optimized threshold selection (90th percentile) for anomaly detection

-- Ensemble approach: Combines strengths of both models for robust detection
+- **Ensemble approach**: Combines strengths of both models for robust detection

 Detailed performance metrics and visualizations are generated in the `/results` directory.